unwiredfromreality/dots-and-stuff/README.md

 - **Lock screen** - `Win-L`

 # Notes
-- Desktop users may want to remove the battery module from the waybar config
 - you may want to configure kanshi for your own display config
 - you may also have to adjust padding of lockscreen login prompt depending on your screen resolution

 # Getting Started
 - I have provided a simple install script, recommended for a clean Arch installation: